FROM: 4 weeks: £1095 | 6 weeks: £1495 | 8 weeks: £1895 | 10 weeks: £2295 | 12 weeks: £2695

 Dates & Prices

 The project has a strong emphasis on education and awareness, as well as a supporting role in the provision of medical treatment.
-Volunteers with different levels of experience can be of assistance, either in the outreach work in the community or at under resourced medical clinics.
+Medical volunteers with different levels of experience can be of assistance, either in the outreach work in the community or at under resourced medical clinics.

 - Provide training to local volunteers, as part of a sustainable community home based care programme.